NCAR/openiotwx/docs/assemble/core.md

 **Components:**

 1. **Spherical Housing:**
      - Contains the microcontroller and primary wiring center.

 2. **Radiation Shield:**
-   - Houses atmospheric sensor (BME680).
+     - Contains the atmospheric sensor (BME680).

 3. **UV Tube and UV Cap:**
-   - Contains LTR390.
+     - Contains the LTR390.
      - Is a non-threaded 1in housing such that it can sit separate (in a T) from the orb, so UV isn't obstructed.

 5. **AQ (Air Quality) :**
      - Contains the PMSA003I.
      - Made of three component, a base (sensor is placed there), a vented lid fastened to the base, and an impermeable cap (for sensor protection)

 6. **Hydreon RG15 Rain Sensor:**
      - Separate it from its base by removing the four Phillips head screws.
      - Connect it to the microcontroller using GPIO to Grove wire-set with the following connections:
        - Red: 5V
        - Black: Ground
        - Yellow: Input
        - White: Output
       - Attach the threaded, printed, base that you printed.

 7. **Qwiic Connection:**
      - The RG15 monopolizes the Grove port, and the type of connection that port uses.
      - To integrate Qwiic, attach a GPIO to qwiic jumper on ground, 5v, pin 21, and pin 25 of the microcontroller.
      - Connect a four-way qwiic splitter to this qwiic setup.

 8. **Other Sensors:**
      - Qwiic compatible, I2C, sensors can be daisy-chained or connected to another splitter if needed.

 **Assembly:**